-Symbol Meaning € Edit the call path Click this icon to define the call path for the breakpoints: If a code position with breakpoint is selected: The call path for this breakpoint. • If a code position without breakpoint is selected: The call path for all breakpoints of the POU.
+Symbol Meaning € Edit the call path Click this icon to define the call path for the breakpoints: • If a code position with breakpoint is selected: The call path for this breakpoint. • If a code position without breakpoint is selected: The call path for all breakpoints of the POU.
 See: Defining the call path for a single breakpoint (Page 309), Defining the call path for all breakpoints (Page 311).
-(3) Activate all breakpoints of the active POU Click this symbol to activate all breakpoints in the active program source or POU (e.g. ST source file, MCC chart, LAD/FBD program).
+8 Activate all breakpoints of the active POU Click this symbol to activate all breakpoints in the active program source or POU (e.g. ST source file, MCC chart, LAD/FBD program).
 See: Activating breakpoints (Page 312).
 8 Deactivate all breakpoints of the active POU Click this symbol to deactivate all breakpoints in the active program source or POU (e.g. ST source file, MCC chart, LAD/FBD program).
-See: Activating breakpoints (Page 312).
-Remove all breakpoints of the active POU Click this symbol to remove all breakpoints from the active program source or POU (e.g. ST source file, MCC chart, LAD/FBD program).
+See: Activating breakpoints (Page 312). ₩ Remove all breakpoints of the active POU Click this symbol to remove all breakpoints from the active program source or POU (e.g. ST source file, MCC chart, LAD/FBD program).
 See: Setting breakpoints (Page 306).
 Debug table Click this icon to display the debug table.
-See: Debug table parameters. •== Display call stack Click this icon after reaching an activated breakpoint to: View the call path at the current breakpoint.
+See: Debug table parameters. •= Display call stack Click this icon after reaching an activated breakpoint to: View the call path at the current breakpoint.
 View the code positions at which the other tasks of the debug task group have been stopped together with their call path.
-See: Displaying the call stack (Page 315). • Resume Click this icon to continue the program execution after reaching an activated breakpoint.
-See: Resuming program execution (Page 315), Displaying the call stack (Page 315). ĢI Next step (SIMOTION Kernel as of version V4.4) Only available for the MCC and LAD/FBD programming languages: Click this icon to resume the program execution until the next MCC command or LAD/FBD network is reached.
-See: Resume program execution in single steps (Page 316).
-51 Step through the subprogram (SIMOTION Kernel as of version V4.4) Only available for the MCC programming language.
-Click this icon to jump to the called subprogram and stop at the first command.
+See: Displaying the call stack (Page 315). •> Resume Click this icon to continue the program execution after reaching an activated breakpoint.
+See: Resuming program execution (Page 315), Displaying the call stack (Page 315). ςШ Next step (SIMOTION Kernel as of version V4.4) Only available for the MCC and LAD/FBD programming languages: Click this icon to resume the program execution until the next MCC command or LAD/ FBD network is reached.
+Step through the subprogram (SIMOTION Kernel as of version)(4.4) 9 Step through the subprogram (SINOTION Refiner as of version V4.4) Click this icon to jump to the called subprogram and stop at the first command.
 The subprogram must be created in the MCC or LAD/FBD programming language.
 See: Resume program execution in single steps (Page 316).